MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/experiment.md

 How would using a different bid strategy, or a different kind of targeting, affect your ad campaign's performance?
 Would it be better, worse, or basically the same?
 Now you can run an A/B test to find out!

-With Bing Ads experiments, you create a duplicate of a search campaign that receives a split of your base campaign's budget and ad traffic.
+With Microsoft Advertising experiments, you create a duplicate of a search campaign that receives a split of your base campaign's budget and ad traffic.
 You can create up to 10 nonconcurrent experiments per base campaign.
 Then, you can:
 - Try out changes in the experiment campaign.
 - See how the experiment campaign performs compared to the base campaign.
 - If you like the experiment's results, apply the changes to the base campaign or create a whole new campaign.